-A: A Self-Directed RRSP (SD-RRSP) or Self-Directed TFSA (SD-TFSA) is a Registered Plan in which the investor (called the “Annuitant”) determines which and what types of investments are to be held in the account.
-The annuitant sets up a Self-Directed contract under a CRA-approved Registered Plan, like those administered by Common Good Capital.
+A: A Self-Directed RRSP (SD-RRSP) or Self-Directed TFSA (SD-TFSA) is a Registered Plan for which the Account Holder determines which and what types of investments are to be held in the Plan.
+The Account Holder sets up a Self-Directed contract under a CRA-approved Registered Plan, like those administered by Common Good Capital.

-Q: Can CWCF staff provide financial or investment advice?
+Q: Can Common Good Capital provide financial or investment advice?

-A: Due to the self-directed nature of the Registered Plans administered by CWCF, staff are prohibited from advising account holders in any capacity.
-CWCF staff can describe the options available in a given situation and explain the effects of each so that the account holder can make an informed decision; however, we generally recommend that account holders speak with a financial, investment, or tax advisor for guidance.
+A: Due to the self-directed nature of the Registered Plans administered by Common Good Capital (CGC), staff are prohibited from advising account holders in any capacity.
+CGC staff can describe the options available in a given situation and explain the effects of each so that the Account Holder can make an informed decision; however, we generally recommend that Account Holders speak with a financial, investment, or tax advisor for guidance.

 Q: Can I invest in any company through Common Good Capital?

-A: No, CWCF only holds securities of companies that are members of our parent organization, the Canadian Worker Cooperative Federation (CWCF).
-Membership is generally limited to co-operative or similar entities (such as Community Economic Development funds) and non-profit organizations (NPOs).
-If such a company is interested in applying for Associate Membership for the purpose of allowing its investors to hold securities in a registered plan, CWCF is happy to discuss this option with them.
+A: No, Common Good Capital only holds securities of companies that are members of our parent organization, the Canadian Worker Cooperative Federation (CWCF).
+Membership is generally limited to co-operative or similar entities (such as Community Economic Development funds), as well as non-profit organizations (NPOs).
+If such a company is interested in applying for Associate Membership for the purpose of allowing its investors to hold securities in our Registered Plans, Common Good Capital staff would be happy to discuss this option with them.

 Q: How much can I contribute to a Self-Directed RRSP or TFSA?

 A: The same limits that apply to any RRSP or TFSA contributions apply to Self-Directed RRSPs and TFSAs.
 Your deduction limit appears on the Notice of Assessment sent to you by the Canada Revenue Agency (CRA) after you file your annual income tax return.

-Q: Can securities (investments) that I have purchased previously be deposited to my RRSP or TFSA with CWCF?
+Q: Can securities (investments) that I have purchased previously be deposited to my RRSP or TFSA with Common Good Capital?

-A: Yes, as long as the security is issued by a member of CWCF, and meets the eligibility requirements to be held in a Registered Plan (i.e., the security is a Qualified Investment and is not Prohibited).
+A: Yes, as long as the security is issued by a member of Common Good Capital and meets the eligibility requirements to be held in a Registered Plan (i.e., the security is a Qualified Investment and is not Prohibited).
 This type of deposit can be made through a process called a Contribution In-Kind.
-The deposit of securities to the Registered Plan is considered a contribution; the amount of the deposit is based on the Fair Market Value (FMV) of your securities at the time they are contributed to the plan.
+The deposit of securities to the Registered Plan is considered a contribution; the value of the deposit is based on the Fair Market Value (FMV) of your securities at the time they are contributed to the Plan.
 If you are making a Contribution In-Kind to an RRSP, you will receive a Contribution Receipt for the value of the securities being deposited, which can be claimed as a tax deduction.
 Contributions to a TFSA are not tax deductible, due to the inherently tax-free nature of these accounts.

-Q: Can I use money in an existing RRSP or TFSA to purchase securities through my account with CWCF?
+Q: Can I use money in an existing RRSP or TFSA to purchase securities through my account with Common Good Capital?

-A: Yes, funds from an existing RRSP or TFSA can be transferred in to your CWCF account of the same type to purchase new securities.
+A: Yes, funds from an existing RRSP or TFSA can be transferred in to your Common Good Capital account of the same type to purchase new securities.
 Your Account Representative can provide you with the required forms to initiate this transaction.

 Q: Can I view my account statement online?

 A: Unfortunately, account statements are not available online.
-CWCF is a very small financial institution, and is therefore not yet set up with online capabilities.
-However, we are generally able to provide an updated account statement via mail or e-mail upon request.
+Common Good Capital is a very small financial institution, and is therefore not yet set up with online capabilities.
+However, we are happy to provide an updated account statement via mail or e-mail upon request.

 Q: How can I obtain a copy of my account statement?

-A: CWCF mails out annual account statements each September, which detail any and all transactions that took place in the preceding 12 months.
-If an account holder requires an updated statement because they are planning to take action on their account, CWCF can generally provide this upon request by phone of email.
+A: Each September, Common Good Capital mails out annual account statements which detail any and all transactions that took place in the preceding 12 months.
+If an Account Holder requires an updated statement in the interim period, Common Good Capital can provide one upon request by phone or email.

 Q: What can I do with the securities (investments) and/or cash in my account?